-Faced with a large idle capacity and a huge drop in consumption, many SMEs fear making false steps.
-Various experts explain here the keys to optimizing management.
+Faced with a great idle capacity and a huge drop in consumption, many SMEs fear taking false steps.
+Several experts explain here the keys to optimize management.

-Regarding the types of problems that usually arise in these acute crises, Felsenstein groups them into three groups: economic/financial, of human/organizational and commercial resources.
-To the first type of difficulties, which synthesizes as a reduction of margins (the economic ones) and liquidity (financiers), the expert emphasizes the need to focus "on selling better instead of selling more".
-Thus, payment conditions with suppliers and collection with customers must be renegotiated.” with one of our clients, of the food sector, We recently did intensive work to identify, among its great mix of products, which ones had the best margins.
-That allowed them to later focus efforts on them and significantly improve their profitability”, Explain.
+Regarding the types of problems that usually occur in these acute crises, Felsenstein groups them into three groups: economic/financial, human/organizational and commercial resources.
+To the first type of difficulties, which synthesizes as a reduction of margins (the economic) and liquidity (financial), the expert emphasizes the need to focus “in selling better instead of selling more”.
+Thus, payment conditions with suppliers and collection with customers should be renegotiated. ” With one of our clients, of the food item, we recently did an intensive job to identify, among their great mix of products, which ones had the best margins.

-Regarding the problems in human resources, The DINKA leader detects that SME entrepreneurs are often tempted to “reduce staff and take on various operational tasks themselves, in which they must spend several hours of their time.
-But we always tell them that employer hourly value is too expensive for that., and furthermore these tasks prevent him from devoting himself to strategic issues, much more important to get ahead.
-On the other side, it is crucial that they transmit tranquility and security to the work team, showing that the employer is personally committed to leading the current difficult situation.
-It is in these situations that our people should feel more empowered, to go through and overcome the difficult period.”
-And about the commercial, the consultancy opens the game between suppliers and clients. about the first, dice Felsenstein, in times of prosperity the magnifying glass is not usually put.
-But when the potatoes start to burn, you have to rethink payment terms, review the usual processes and, possibly, look for new alternatives.
-And about customers, the energy must be especially to retain the current ones instead of conquering new ones.
+Regarding problems in human resources, the Dinkka leader detects that SME entrepreneurs usually temper in “reducing staff and assuming different operational tasks themselves, in which they must use several hours of their time.
+But we always tell them that the time value of the entrepreneur is too expensive for that, and also those tasks prevent them from dedicating themselves to strategic, much more important issues to get ahead.
+On the other hand, it is crucial that they transmit tranquility to the team of the team. work, showing that the entrepreneur is personally committed to leading the current complicated situation.
+And regarding the commercial, the consultant opens the game between suppliers and customers.
+On the former, says Felsenstein, in the times of bonanza you do not usually put the magnifying glass.
+But when the potatoes begin to burn, you have to rethink payment conditions, review the usual processes and, eventually, look for new alternatives.
+And with respect to customers, energy must be especially to loyalty to the current ones instead of conquering new ones.

 Download full note in PDF